 - Some individual volcanoes or vents are considered to be part of a larger volcano complex.
 In some such cases, one eruption doesn’t really "trigger" a nearby vent to erupt, but moving magma finds its way to the surface at multiple sites.
 For example, Tavurvur and Vulcan cones are vents within Rabaul Caldera in Papua New Guinea that erupted at nearly the same time in 1994.

-Not all nearby volcanoes show this behavior, however.
+However, not all nearby volcanoes show this behavior.
 Hawaii’s Kilauea volcano is located on the flank of Mauna Loa volcano, so the two are only 33 kilometers (20 miles) apart, yet those two volcanoes have distinctly different magma reservoirs.
 Despite their proximity, an eruption at one does not appear to trigger an eruption at the other.

 Learn more: USGS Volcano Hazards Program